-I lived in San Francisco for 15 years (before we moved to New Zealand) and it is still one of my favorite cities.
+I lived in San Francisco for 15 years (before we moved to New Zealand) and it is still one of my favourite cities.
 This is the first visit that we had a San Francisco CityPASS, and I enjoyed it.
 While I think most people get it for the museum entries, we loved the unlimited transportation on the cable car or the city bus.
 We took the cable car whenever we could.
-From our hotel on Union Square it got us to Fisherman’s Wharf, Pier 39 and for our Irish coffee at Buena Vista.
+From our hotel on Union Square, it got us to Fisherman’s Wharf, Pier 39 and for our Irish coffee at Buena Vista.

 The San Francisco CityPASS provides entry to the California Academy of Science, Exploratorium (or de Young Museum), Aquarium of the Bay (or Monterey Bay Aquarium), and a cruise out on the bay.
 It cuts the queue in most cases and offers upgrade options in others, all in my favourite city in the USA.

 California Academy of Sciences